ralphchen/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Change the network type of ApsaraDB for RDS.md

 ## Change the network type on the console {#section_p5v_fw5_sdb .section}

-1. Log on to the RDS Console.
+1. Log on to the RDS Management Console.
-2. Select the region where the target instance is located.
+2. Select the region of the target instance.
 3. Click the ID of the target instance.
 4. In the left-side navigation pane, select **Database Connection**.
 5. In the Instance Connection tab, click **Switch to VPC**.